Wayne-AJP-Byrne/slowoutput/README.md

 (NOTE: make sure you make the file executable with chmod +x slowoutput.py) Usage example:

-ls -laR | slowoutput 0.01
+ls -laR | slowoutput.py 0.01

 If no parameter is set deafult value is 0.05